mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the services that support a large population.

 There are also many legal restrictions, in part made necessary by having such a large urban population.
-Thus Gram’s billions are governed by a fairly high law level that prohibits private ownership of firearms.
+Thus Gram's billions are governed by a fairly high law level that prohibits private ownership of firearms.
 This would be unthinkable to the rugged frontiersman of Sword Worlder ideals, but it is a fact of life for the populace of Gram.

-One of Gram’s most important industries is shipbuilding, especially for the navies of the Confederation.
+One of Gram's most important industries is shipbuilding, especially for the navies of the Confederation.
 Sword Worlder ships are of a lower technological level than those of the Imperium, and are not capable of high Jump numbers.
-Gram’s yards turn out two basic types of warship.
+Gram's yards turn out two basic types of warship.

 Since it is possible to reach almost any point in the Sword Worlds